-The approach to aggregation that we study in this paper considers credit ratings as relative orders of entities according to CRAs' opinions about their relative credit quality.
-Such ratings interpretation allows applying some of the widely used concepts from social choice theory to rating aggregation problem.
-The paper adopts Kemeny median concept which formalizes a fair (consensus) aggregation of orders and has some natural from practical perspective properties (see Brandt et al. (2016)).
-Kemeny median is a solution of the following problem where R^ - Kemeny median, m - number of input orders, R_k - k-th individual (input) orders, d(R', R'') - Kemeny-Snell distance metric between orders $R' \bowtie R''$.
+The approach to aggregation that we study in this paper considers credit ratings as relative orders of entities according to CRA opinions about their relative credit quality.
+Such a rating interpretation allows the application of some widely used concepts from social choice theory to the rating aggregation problem.
+The paper adopts the Kemeny median concept which formalizes a fair (consensus) aggregation of orders and from a practical perspective has some natural properties (see Brandt et al. (2016)).
+Kemeny median is a solution of the following problem where R^ is the Kemeny median, m is the number of input orders, R_k is the k-th individual (input) orders, d(R', R'') is the Kemeny-Snell distance metric between orders R' and R''.